 Step One: Pulled Over

 The police must have reasonable suspicion of criminal activity in order to pull you over.
-This might be speeding, swerving, failing to signal, irregular driving.
+This might be speeding, swerving, failing to signal, or irregular driving.

 Step Two: Gather Evidence